truecodersio/docusaurus_portal/docs/js/js-introduction-and-variables.md

 var carName;
 ```

 > NOTE: The above example only works if you declare a variable using the keyword `var`.
-As of ES2015, using `let` or `const` will disable you ability to redeclare variables.
+As of ES2015, using `let` or `const` will disable your ability to redeclare variables.

 #### Duck Typing